bowman2001/perplexdoc/content/doc/overview/features/index.md

 ## Usage concept

-The theme will be self-sufficient.
-All necessary fonts and Javascript libraries will be automatically tested and packed in for self-hosting.
-Recent copies of all module dependencies are available in {$_vendor}.
-No other installation than a standard binary of a recent Hugo release is required to get started --- at the moment it needs the latest: {$v0.111.3}.
+The theme will be as self-sufficient as it is reasonably possible.
+Necessary fonts and Javascript libraries are packed into the theme or retrieved from the CDN <https://jsdelivr.com>.
+Recent copies of all Hugo module dependencies are available in {$_vendor}.
+No other installations than the standard binary of a very recent Hugo release and the theme are required to get started.

 ## Support